 The Mentor Award (established in 2014) is designed to recognize excellence in mentorship in the discipline of Criminology and Criminal Justice over the span of an academic career.

 Any nonstudent member of the ASC is an eligible candidate for the ASC Mentor Award, including persons who hold a full or part time position in criminology, practitioners and researchers in nonacademic settings.
-The award is not limited to those members listed in the ASC Mentoring Program.
+The award is not limited to those who participate in the ASC mentoring program.

 Nonstudent members may be nominated by colleagues, peers, or students but self-nominations are not allowed.
 A detailed letter of nomination should contain concrete examples and evidence of how the nominee has sustained a record of enriching the professional lives of others, and be submitted to the Chair of the ASC Mentor Award Committee.